donwardpeng/100-days-of-code/log.md

 **Thoughts**: Debugging mismatches in Json naming issues when serializing it is not easy - there must be a better way than just print statements.

 **Link to work:** [MIDevFest Site](https://github.com/donwardpeng/midevfest)*Link to work:** [MIDevFest Site](https://github.com/donwardpeng/midevfest)

+### Day 94: June 30, 2019
+##### (Continuing on a new Flutter Project)

+**Today's Progress**: I started with the Teams page for the Sponsors page, and ended up simplifying the design and layout for the Sponsors page by using a GridView Widget with Card Widgets for each Sponsor.

+**Thoughts**: I realized that I have storing all of my Json and some Html in Firebase Cloud Storage, but have not stored images there.
+I need to figure out if I can use relative path names for in Firebase Cloud Storage or need to use the full url (which could be pretty messy).

+**Link to work:** [MIDevFest Site](https://github.com/donwardpeng/midevfest)*Link to work:** [MIDevFest Site](https://github.com/donwardpeng/midevfest)